Welcome Back!

 Web Safe and Wise – A Global Campaign

-The global ChildFund Alliance of 11 organisations working with children in more than 60 countries recognizes the unparalleled importance – and risks – that technology plays in young people’s lives all over the world.
+The global ChildFund Alliance of 11 organisations working with 36 million children in 70 countries recognises the unparalleled importance – and risks – that technology plays in young people’s lives all over the world.
 The Web Safe and Wise campaign aims to help children to access the potential benefits of the digital environment while also promoting mechanisms and support – like Swipe Safe – to keep them safe.

 You can read the policy brief here.